Islamic view of death: In the Quran

 The Quran discusses the issue of death in several places, wherein it emphasises that death is inevitable, and that no matter how much people try to escape death, it will reach everyone (Quran 50:19).
 For those who deny resurrection and afterlife, and thus challenge God, the Quran challenges them by asking why these people then do not put back the soul which has reached the throat (of the dying person) and is about to escape the body (56:83–84).
 It also says that when death approaches the sinners and disbelievers, and they sense the upcoming chastisement, they pray to God to go back to life to do some good deeds; but this will never be granted (23:99–100).
 Probably the most-frequently quoted verse of the Quran about death is: "Every soul shall taste death, and only on the Day of Judgment will you be paid your full recompense."
 At another place, the Quran urges mankind: "And die not except in a state of Islam" (3:102) because "Truly, the religion in the sight of Allah is Islam" (3:19).
 Other verses related with this issue are: "He (Allah) who created death and life, so that He may test you as to which of you is better in deeds.
 And He is the All-Mighty, the Most-Forgiving" (67:2); "Certainly, they see it (resurrection) as distant, but We see it as near" (70:6–7).

+Life and death are far more than biological shifts; they are reflections of a soul’s relationship with its Creator.
+Drawing from the insights of the magnum opus Quranic exegesis, Tafsir Naeemi (Vol. 7, p.
+379), we find that the terminology used in the Quran and Hadith meticulously distinguishes between the departure of a believer and that of a non-believer.